loot/loot/docs/BUILD.MinGW.md

 # Build Instructions using MinGW

-These instructions were used to build BOSS using mingw-w64 on Ubuntu and Debian linux, though they should also apply to other similar environments.
+These instructions were used to build LOOT using mingw-w64 on Ubuntu and Debian linux, though they should also apply to other similar environments.

 #### Boost